History of Samsung and Samsung Mobile Phones

 Introduction to Samsung

 Samsung was founded in 1938 by Lee Byung-chul as a trading company.
-Over the decades, it diversified into various industries, including textiles, insurance, anticonvulsants, food processing, and retail.
+Over the decades, it diversified into various industries, including textiles, insurance, food processing, and retail.
 In the late 1960s, Samsung entered the electronics industry, which would eventually become its core business.

 Samsung Headquarters